aneeshsunganahalli/Tin/README.md

 | Interactive CLI | ✅ | ❌ | ✅ |
 | Git Integration | ✅ | ❌ | ✅ |

-## 🚀 Popular Use Cases

-- **RESTful APIs**: Create a robust API server with authentication
-- **Backend Services**: Set up microservices with a standardized structure
-- **Full-stack Applications**: Use as a backend for React, Vue, or Angular apps
-- **Proof of Concepts**: Quickly scaffold ideas with a solid foundation
-- **Learning Projects**: Ideal for teaching Express.js best practices

-## 👥 Contributing

-Contributions are welcome!
-Please check out our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## 📄 License

 This project is licensed under the **ISC License**.

-## 📞 Support

-If you have any questions or need help, please [open an issue](https://github.com/aneeshsunganahalli/Tin/issues) or contact the maintainers.

-## 🙏 Acknowledgements

-- Express.js team for the amazing framework
-- MongoDB team for the powerful database
-- All our contributors and users

 ---

 <div align="center">